The Ultimate Guide to Traveling the Mineral Bottom Trail in UT

 The trail is located in the southeastern part of Utah, in the western United States, just outside Canyonlands National Park, so no permits are required.
 Mineral Bottom road provides access to the western half of the White Rim Trail inside Canyonlands NP.

 Can you drive to Mineral Bottom?

-The road is in dreadful condition and requires strong nerves to negotiate it.
+The road, known as BLM129, is totally unpaved.
 It's a wide county road that drops rapidly to the Green River on spectacular switchbacks to a pleasant drive along the river’s edge.
-Mineral Bottom road provides access to the western half of the White Rim Trail inside Canyonlands National Park.
+It’s suitable for high-clearance two-wheel-drive vehicles when dry.
+But driving 4WD is recommended due to uneven surface.

 This track can get very muddy and slippery after rain making it challenging to get through.
-During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
-One of the more dramatic washouts occurred on the Mineral Bottom Road switchbacks, where significant portions of the road were obliterated.
+When is wet, the road can be impassable, especially on the switchbacks that descend into the river valley.
+Avoid this road if it's wet.
+If it rains while you’re at the bottom, wait an hour or two until the road dries.
+Route-finding is extremely easy.
+One of the more dramatic washouts occurred on the Mineral Bottom Road switchbacks on August 19th, 2010, where significant portions of the road were obliterated.
 This damage caused the closure of the road, affecting anyone attempting to travel the White Rim Road in a loop or planning river trips that launch or take-out at Mineral Bottom.
 On March 29, 2011, the Mineral Bottom road was open and passable again, making a full White Rim loop possible again.